tylerchilds/plan98/client/public/cdn/sillyz.computer/index.md

 A Taste of Tomorrow Today
 ---

-Moderated a panel with a mathematician, scientist, and SoLiD contributor and consultant
+Moderated a panel on personal data storage around sharing and collaboration

 * [A Taste of Tomorrow Today](https://archive.org/details/amphi_day1_1730_a_taste_of_tomorrow_today)